LogoLogo

 2. Put doltgres on your PATH

 3. Run doltgres.
-This will create a doltgres user and a doltgres database in ~/doltgres/databases (add the --data-dir argument or change the DOLTGRES_DATA_DIR environment variable to use a different directory).
+This will create a postgres user (with a password of password) and a postgres database in ~/doltgres/databases (add the --data-dir argument or change the DOLTGRES_DATA_DIR environment variable to use a different directory).

 $ doltgres